"The Trouble with Magical Beings" (A Fantasy) Chapter 8

 “Why doesn’t your brother protect you?”

-“I do your majesty, and I will at any cost,” Daniel stepped bravely forward and spoke up.
+“I do your majesty, and I will at any cost,” Daniel stepped forward and told the king with confidence.

-“Perhaps…,” Poseidon said pensively but as he was about to decide their fate he noticed a shadow of someone behind the boy, “Who cowers behind you?
-Step forward?”
-He bellowed.
+“Perhaps…,” Poseidon said pensively but as he was about to decide their fate he noticed a shadow, someone was behind the boy.
+“Who cowers behind you?
+Step forward,” he bellowed.

-Naia froze, even in her altered state he might know her, but she had no choice since everyone parted at his words and there was no where she could hide.
+Naia froze, even in her altered state he might know her but she had no choice.
+She had to step forward since everyone in front of her had parted at his words.

 “Naia?
 Is that you?”

-“Yes, your majesty,” she mumbled as she bowed.
+“Yes, your majesty,” she mumbled as she bowed her head.